-Starting the Presentation
+Starting the presentation

 When you're ready and it's time for your presentation, the moderator will stop their own camera and mic and click the Go Live button.
-When the broadcast is live, the word Live will appear in the upper-left corner of the backstage window, and the message "The broadcast is live" will appear briefly in the middle; see Figure 6.
+When the broadcast is live, the word Live appears in the upper-left corner of the backstage window, and the message "The broadcast is live" appears briefly in the middle; see Figure 7.
 That's your signal to start your presentation.
-As you present, the upper-left corner will show a time counter, as in Figure 7.
+As you present, the upper-left corner shows a time counter, as in Figure 8.
 The counter is not visible to the audience, only backstage.

-Figure 6.
+Figure 7.
 After the moderator starts the broadcast, you'll see this message.
 That's when you should start talking.

-Figure 7.
-During your session, you (but not the audience) will see a time counter in the upper-left corner.
+Figure 8.
+During your session, you and your moderator (but not the audience) will see a time counter in the upper-left corner.

 The moderator will stay in the Backstage area throughout your presentation.
-You can use the Backstage chat to quickly get the moderator's attention.
-The moderator will be watching both the BackStage and Stage chats, so they can see what the attendees are saying as well.
+You can use the Private (backstage) chat to quickly get the moderator's attention.
+The moderator will be watching both the Private and Stage chats, so they can see what the attendees are saying as well.